No passwords, No popups, No AI, No cost:

 2001

 A. Hi, Sreenivasan.
-I'm afraid that this may be one of those unusual cases where, despite the fact that there is an AMS spec for the process, the details of the process are known by only a handful of companies and held as trade secret.
+I'm afraid that this is one of those unusual cases where, despite the fact that there is an AMS spec for the process, the details of the process are known by only a handful of companies and held as trade secret.
 Sorry, but I don't think anyone is going to print a proven process for AMS 2488.
 Unless you retain a consultant who is experienced in it, I think that all you can do is obey the requirements of the spec, and figure out the rest through trial and error.
 Good luck.

 Ted Mooney, finishing.com